glankk/gz/USAGE.md

 D-Pad left and right will move sideways.
 Use the `explore prev room` and `explore next room` commands to cycle through the rooms of the scene (bound to `R + D-Down` and `R + D-Up` by default).
-Pressing L will teleport link to location and orientation of the crosshair and close the scene explorer.
+Pressing L will teleport link to the location and orientation of the crosshair and close the scene explorer.

 **clear flags** and **set flags** modifies the temporary and permanent flags for the current scene, which keep track of things such as which chests have been opened,